stanley1110/NiyoTaskManagerAPI/README.md

 c.
 Data Persistence with Mongodb
 d.
 Schema validation and endpoint documentation with Swagger documentation.

+A mongodb instance would have to be provisioned by your team for data persistence or you can reach out to me for my already provisioned free instance. the connectionstring for mine was taken off sue to privacy requirements

 API Url - http://localhost:3000/api-docs/
 Socket data streaming page - http://localhost:3000/
 start command - nodemon